 Case in point: AXA’s broker platform helps 3,000+ brokers see the status of the claims in real-time, identify suppliers, and track the next steps.
 Prior to using the platform, the company struggled with a never-ending stream of status update calls and low broker retention.

-Smart devices in homes, cars, and workspaces, and wearables and drones help insurance companies monitor customer activity and gauge risks.
+Smart devices in homes, cars, and workspaces, and wearables, and drones help P&C insurance providers monitor policyholder activity and gauge risks.
 When a claim is filed, they help assess the damage and reduce instances of fraud.

 The SmartRide program by Nationwide tracks miles driven, nighttime driving, hard braking, and acceleration to offer appropriate quotes.